ISISNeutronMuon/MDMC/doc/reference/TRAJECTORY_FORMATS.rst

 Package: NETCDF
 ----------------

-NetDCF is an Amber-style trajectory file format.
+NetCDF is an Amber-style trajectory file format.
 NetCDF files are binary, portable and self-describing.
 NetDCF has a better performance on a large number of processors and super-computers.
 Note that style netcdf outputs all atoms sorted by atom tag while style netcdf/mpiio outputs